OpenMDAO/OpenMDAO-Framework/docs/dev-guide/linux.rst

 This option makes your branch the latest revision on the trunk.

 - If you do **not** have commit privileges, you need to upload your branch to your user area on Launchpad and then submit a request for merge.
-In the following command, replace ``launchpad-userid`` with your hyphenated Launchpad id and replace ``branch_name`` with the name of the branch you want to push up to Launchpad.
+In the following command, replace ``userid`` with your hyphenated Launchpad user id and replace ``branch_name`` with the name of the branch you want to push up to Launchpad.

 ::

-  bzr push lp:~launchpad-userid/openmdao/branch_name
+  bzr push lp:~userid/openmdao/branch_name

 This option does not merge your branch to the trunk.
 You must submit a proposal to have your branch merged.
 To do this, follow the instructuions below.